 - They will usually hang around the middle level of your tank, which is honestly our favorite level, especially when you have a fish that you want to look at as much as this beauty.

-- Having many hiding places like caves, plants, and other holes is essential for these critters.
+- Having many hiding places like caves, corals, live rock and other holes is essential for these fish.

 The fish itself sports an incredibly unusual array of colors and patterns, almost resembling that of the Bolivian Ram, however, these are totally different fish!